Difference Between Ferrous and Non-Ferrous Metals

 They react with the air, and because of it, the oxide layer of reddish-brown color starts depositing on the surface.

 Ferrous metals are used in construction works and for strength purposes.
-They are often doped with other metals to make an alloy like – copper + steel, nickel + steel, and many more.
+They are doped with other metals to make an alloy like – copper + steel, nickel + steel, and many more.

 Examples of ferrous metals are – cast iron, wrought iron, carbon steel, alloy steel, and many others.